iTwin/itwinjs-core/README.md

-﻿# The iModel.js Library
+﻿# iModel.js

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The [iModel.js](http://imodeljs.org) library is an open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.
+[iModel.js](http://imodeljs.org) is an open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.

 If you have questions, or wish to contribute to iModel.js, see our [Contributing guide](./CONTRIBUTING.md).